ML experiment management with Kubeflow TensorBoard

 ---|---|---|

-TensorBoard | 2.1.0 | A visualization tool for machine learning experiments that tracks metrics, visualizes them, and tracks histograms of weights and tensors. |
+TensorBoard | 2.1.0 | A visualization tool for ML experiments.
+It enables tracking and visualizing metrics, weight histograms, and tensors. |

 Before you start